 Don Bradman from Ricky Ponting fans will want to pop into the Cricket Club Café.

 True enthusiasts will have already logged onto Sri Lanka Cricket and booked their tickets in advance for the recently renovated R. Premadasa Stadium.

 3- Visit the Gangaramaya Buddhist Temple

 If you only have time for one temple, this is the main one to visit.

 Designed in the 1970s by architect Geoffrey Bawa and sunk into Beira Lake, is a serene retreat from the chaotic metropolis.

 5- Explore A Kovil

-Head to Sea St for Hindu temples New and Old Kathiresan Kovil dedicated to the war god and the starting point for the annual Hindu Vel festival held in July and August.
+Head to Sea Street for Hindu temples New and Old Kathiresan Kovil dedicated to the war god and the starting point for the annual Hindu Vel festival held in July and August.

 Shri Ponnambalawaneswaram Kovil is a lovely kovil with intricate carvings and shrines.

 Sri Kailawasanathan Swami Devasthanam Kovil is a fascinating temple in Colombo dedicated to Shiva and Ganesh.